The Pros and Cons of Selling Your Business to Employees

 Lack of Preparedness to Run the Business

-Running a business is a different ball game than merely working three.
+Running a business is a different ball game than merely working there.
 It entails a different and higher level of responsibility, skill, and accountability.
-Unfortunately, most employees are caught unaware and struggle to cope.
+Unfortunately, some employees are caught unaware and struggle to cope.

 Employees who have no prior experience running a company may find the challenge of business ownership exceeds their expectations and capabilities.
-As a business owner, it is necessary to select the right employees to manage the company once you retire.
+As a business owner, selecting the right employees to manage the company once you retire is necessary.

 Owners Feel Obligated to Help After the Sale